21zz/weheartit-user-upload-scraper/README.md

+# weheartit removed their website...?
+not sure why, i guess they didn't like people using it on their computer :)

+time to make something crazy i guess

-# We Heart It User Uploads Scraper
+## We Heart It User Uploads Scraper
 Scrapes all images uploaded by the user of your choice

 ## Requirements